scroggo/frogjump/README.md

 ## How to play

 Go to [scroggo.itch.io/frogjump](https://scroggo.itch.io/frogjump) to play the web version.
+One button (space bar or mouse click, or touch anywhere on mobile) is all you need!
+Hold to charge up a jump.
+Hold the button/fill the bar for a longer jump.

 ## Exporting to web